Zach Colman (00:03):

 And, and, and nothing against traditional sports marketing agencies, but I’ve only seen, seen a handful of them really take that opportunity and understand we’re going into the digital age.
 Uh, a lot of them still focus on cold outreach and, and trying to just get sponsorships.
 And I’ve been really trying to push that message to them is, Hey, like, you know, these large brands like Nike, these large brands, like Adidas, they have custom archetypes.
-They have a certain fan base that they’re focused on, very similar, what you said, we’re target audience.
-And they don’t, they want to work with not just athletes, but businesses that have that same core, those same core values and that same audience focus because that’s where they’re going to get most of their things.
+They have a certain fan base that they’re focused on, very similar, to what you said, we’re the target audience.
+And they don’t, they want to work with not just athletes, but businesses that have that same core, those same core values, and that same audience focus because that’s where they’re going to get most of their things.
 I work with quite a few retired athletes that, that ask me all the time.
-I should I buy followers?
+Should I buy followers?
 Should I do this?
 And I’m like, there’s no easy gimmick.
 There’s no, there’s no get quick rich schemes out there.
-You know? and so with that said, uh, tell me a little bit more about, uh, you work with a few sports brands.
-So what makes us, uh, someone that’s really good at sports or something that’s very athletic.
-Uh, what do you think makes those, those companies more successful as business owners?
+Do you know? and so with that said, uh, tell me a little bit more about, uh, you work with a few sports brands.
+So what makes us, uh, someone that’s really good at sports or something that’s very athletic?
+Uh, what do you think makes, those companies more successful as business owners?

 Ken Ungar (11:49):